cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ```
 Here if `out1` and `out2` are mutually exclusive, only one of `post1` or
 `post2` will be spawned, but `plot` has to be kept around in the finished
-in case the other path runs.
-(Actually the other `post` will also be spawned
+state in case the other path runs.
+(Actually the other `post` will also be
-when `A` finishes but it will immediately be cleaned up as a waiting task whose
+spawned when `A` finishes but it will immediately be cleaned up as a waiting
-parents are all finished).
+task whose parents are all finished).

 Alternate branching like this won't stop the workflow however, so we can remove
 finished tasks like `plot` once the task pool has moved on to a cycle point